Aomitayo/majemu/Readme.md

-So for those superheros with such great power that they are charged with the great responsiblity of developing APIs without Batman's money and resources, This tool will help you ensure that your Api is keeping the covenant, - what [yoruba people](https://en.wikipedia.org/wiki/Yoruba_people) call Májèmú :).
+So for those superheros with such great power that they are charged with the great responsiblity of developing APIs without Batman's money and resources, this tool will help you ensure that your Api is keeping the covenant, - what [yoruba people](https://en.wikipedia.org/wiki/Yoruba_people) call Májèmú :).